Ford Taunus TC

 With sales slowing as the market anticipated a new model, Ford sought to sustain interest with a facelift in September 1973.
-From the outside the reworked front grill and the extra lights incorporated in it are the most obvious changes.
+From the outside the reworked front grille and the extra lights incorporated in it are the most obvious changes.

-The Ford Taunus TC is a range of large family cars that were manufactured and marketed by Ford Germany across three generations for model years 1970-1982.
+The Ford Taunus TC is a range of large family cars that were manufactured and marketed by Ford Germany across three generations from 1970 to 1982.
 The Taunus TC and Ford UK's Cortina range were rebadged variants of each other, the "TC" badge standing for Taunus Cortina.
 For all but the first generation (which had significant outer sheet metal differences), the two cars were identical apart from badging and trim.

 Taunus TC (1970–1975)

 In September 1970, a new Taunus, the "Taunus Cortina" (TC), was introduced by Ford Germany.
 Ford offered a two or four door saloon and a five-door estate (identified as with previous Taunus estates, as the Taunus Turnier).

 Between 1970 and 1975, when the Taunus TC gave way to the Taunus TC2, a fashionable fastback coupé was also included in the Ford Taunus range.
 Unlike in Britain, Ford Germany saw a niche in the market for a more "sensible" coupé model than the Capri, which also meant that care was taken to retain as much as possible of the saloon's luggage and rear seat accommodations.